 Institutionalize user input to amplify the business output.
-Integrate customer feedback survey and recommendations into strategy, scrums, and workflows seamlessly… with Xoxoday PLUM’s universe of bespoke incentives.
-When asked by a journo whether he was worried about his formidable rival Evander Holyfield’s gameplan before their upcoming fight, former boxing heavyweight champion Mike Tyson famously replied, “Everybody has a plan until they get punched in the mouth.”
+Integrate customer feedback survey and recommendations into strategy, scrums, and workflows seamlessly… with Xoxoday universe of bespoke incentives.
+When asked by a journo whether he was worried about his formidable rival Evander Holyfield’s game plan before their upcoming fight, former boxing heavyweight champion Mike Tyson famously replied, “Everybody has a plan until they get punched in the mouth.”

-In the world of product design, marketing strategy, and sales KPI’s, customer feedback and consumer review is that punch.
+In the world of product design, marketing strategy, and sales KPIs, customer feedback and consumer review is the punch.
 No matter how comprehensive your strategy or fool-proof your product looks, the litmus test arrives when, at some point in your campaign, you run into this ‘Plan’.
 No, you can’t avoid or ignore it.
-In fact, you shouldn’t.
+You shouldn’t.
 What the best teams do, therefore, is to ensure that the punch is a gentle and sweet one.
 Instead of allowing it to knock them out cold.